swannodette/swannodette.github.com/_posts/2013-08-10-autocomplete.md

 You can see the source in context [here](http://github.com/jquery/jquery-ui/blob/master/ui/jquery.ui.autocomplete.js#L192).

-In our implementation we will not hold onto a menu *instance*, instead we will construct a menu selection *process* on the fly as needed.
+In our implementation we will not hold onto a *selectable menu instance*, instead we will create a *menu selection process* on the fly as needed.

-Not only will we construct the menu selection subprocess on *demand*, we can *pause* the autocompleter until the selection subprocess completes.
+Not only will we construct the menu selection subprocess on *demand*, we can *pause* the autocompleter until the subprocess completes.
 This eliminates coordination between components and superfluous state tracking.
 It also means we can share streams of events avoiding redundancy and duplication of logic.
 [Lines